sarthakGod5-arch/BugBountyAi/README.md

 ### Creating Plugin Documentation

-To create documentation for your plugin, follow these steps:

-1. Create a new Markdown file in the `docs/plugins` directory (e.g., `my_plugin.md`)
-2. Document the plugin's functionality, configuration options, and usage examples.
-3. Link the documentation file in the main `README.md` or a dedicated `docs/README.md` file.

-## Project Structure

 - `main.py`: Entry point of the application
 - `agent_system.py`: Implements the multi-agent scanning system
 - `plugin_manager.py`: Manages loading and running of plugins